raman325/broadlink-rm-rest/README.md

 > I have tested this on my Synology Diskstation NAS and have run into problems with my network configuration that prevented python-broadlink from being able to discover blasters.
 To resolve this problem, I switched from bridged network mode to host network mode by changing `-p 8000:8000` in the above command to `--network host`.

 ### Local Setup
-1. Clone `app/` to the folder of your choice.
+1. Clone this repo.
-2. Install dependencies via pip: `pip3 install falcon peewee broadlink`
+2. `cd broadlink-rm-rest/`
-3. Install the WSGI implementation of your choice (these instructions assume you are using gunicorn): `pip3 install gunicorn`
+2. Install dependencies via pip: `pip3 install -r requirements.txt`
-4. Navigate to the app folder
+3. `cd app/`
-5. Run `gunicorn -b 0.0.0.0:8000 app:app`
+5. `gunicorn -b 0.0.0.0:8000 app:app`

 Your databases will be available in the app/data folder.